 LLSC has earned a good reputation as a centre where people can get real help, and where staff are not just interested in taking patient’s money, but aim to deliver a good and compassionate service.
 The phrase in the region is “Go and get some Lalgadh medicine” and many people even come from India for help.
 Lalgadh’s popularity with skin cases also means that a significant number of these can prove to be cases of leprosy.
 We have had 20 new cases of leprosy in one day!

 On a busy day, these large numbers mean that the OPD staff may have to examine as many as 900 patients in one day!
 This puts a considerable strain on services and can be very tough in the hot season where patient and staff tempers can get a little frayed, but by and large people wait their turn patiently and staff do their best to get through the load without turning people away.
 A challenge to NLT is to know how to handle so many general cases without impacting negatively on the leprosy services which are our primary concern.
 Our resources are limited and are provided for Leprosy work and so the general work has to be self-funding.
 This means that we have to charge for general services, but these charges are kept as low as possible.
-During 2016 the out-patient services have been expanded to make it easier to serve the large numbers who come for help, and the new facilities should be functional during 2017.
-In the meantime staff continue to do their best with what they have.
+During 2016 and 2017 the out-patient services have been expanded to make it easier to serve the large numbers who come for help, and the new facilities have made a great difference to both the patients and the staff.
 They are a great team!